Alastair Campbell: Television appearances

 In November 2021 Campbell was featured in the BBC series Winter Walks, walking in the Yorkshire Dales along Ribblesdale, from a waterfall above the market town of Settle, to Catrigg Force near Stainforth, 5 mi to the North.

-On 7 July 2022 Campbell appeared on BBC One's Question Time.

 In May 2022 it was announced that Campbell would appear in the Channel 4 political entertainment series Make Me Prime Minister, due to broadcast at the end of September 2022.

+In May 2023, Campbell was involved in a heated debate with Alex Phillips, a member of Reform UK, on BBC Newsnight.
+Phillips later accused Campbell of "bullying, intimidation and thinly veiled misogyny".
+He later apologised to the presenter, Victoria Derbyshire, for his behaviour.